California recall threat puts pressure on Newsom speech - WTMJ

 Newsom’s approval rating fell from 65% last spring to 54% last month, according to the Public Policy Institute of California.
 He took a major hit when it was revealed he went to the high-end French Laundry restaurant for a lobbyist’s birthday party as he was urging Californians to stay home.
 Photos from the event showed Newsom not wearing a mask and sitting close to other guests.

-“He comes into this State of the State address really, I think, needing to show Californians that he’s in charge and he has a plan,” said Mark Baldassare, PPIC’s president and chief executive officer.
+“He comes into this State of the State address really, I think, needing to show Californians that he’s in charge and he has a plan,” said Mark Baldassare, the institute’s president and chief executive officer.

 Two Republicans running for governor — former San Diego Mayor Kevin Faulconer and businessman John Cox, have painted Newsom as an out-of-touch elitist and pointed to the French Laundry dinner and Newsom’s failure to get public schoolchildren back into classrooms while his own children received in-person instruction at a private school.

-While he’s faced criticism throughout the pandemic from some Democratic lawmakers and local officials who felt he wasn’t including them in decision making, in recent weeks Democrats have lined up behind Newsom and offered regular praise for his leadership.
+While Newsom has faced criticism throughout the pandemic from some Democratic lawmakers and local officials who felt he wasn’t including them in decision-making, in recent weeks Democrats have lined up behind Newsom and offered regular praise for his leadership.

-Even Vermont Sen. Bernie Sanders, who won California’s 2020 presidential primary, stepped in Monday.
+Even Vermont Sen. Bernie Sanders, who won California’s 2020 Democratic presidential primary, stepped in Monday.

 “Right-wing Republicans in CA are trying to recall Gavin Newsom for the crime of telling people to wear masks and for listening to scientists during COVID,” he tweeted.
 “We must all unite to oppose the recall in California.”